gchq/Palisade-examples/deployment-jvm/local-jvm/README.md

 For an overview of the example data see the [Synthetic Data Generator](https://github.com/gchq/synthetic-data-generator/blob/main/README.md).
 For an overview of the [example policies](../../example-library/README.md), see the [repo root](../../README.md).

-In order to successfully run the Local JVM example, please make sure the [Palisade-services](https://github.com/gchq/Palisade-services) repository has been cloned from GitHub to the intended project location.
+In order to successfully run the Local JVM example, please make sure the [Palisade-services](https://github.com/gchq/Palisade-services) repository has been cloned from GitHub to your local system in the intended project location.
 A parent directory should at minimum hold the repos [Palisade-services](https://github.com/gchq/Palisade-services) and [Palisade-examples](https://github.com/gchq/Palisade-examples), but [Palisade-common](https://github.com/gchq/Palisade-common), [Palisade-readers](https://github.com/gchq/Palisade-readers) and [Palisade-clients](https://github.com/gchq/Palisade-clients) may be needed to build maven dependencies.

 To run the example locally in JVMs, follow these steps (running commands from the root [Palisade-examples](../..) directory):